langurama/checker/README.md

 ## Development

-When developing this library, it assumes that npm is using the bash shell.
+When developing this library, it assumes that NPM is using the bash shell.
+Remember to set the correct Git email when developing.